FlakM/blog/blog-static/content/posts/nixos_rust/04_hardening.md

 services.tailscale.enable = true;
 ```

-After switching to this configuration we can manually over ssh configure tailscale using `tailscale login` to attach new node to our tail net.
+After switching to this configuration, we can manually over ssh configure tailscale using `tailscale login` to attach a new node to our tail net.
-Tailscale uses persistent ips, we can check by using `ip` command:
+Tailscale uses persistent ips that we can check by using `ip` command:

 ```bash
 [root@nixos:~/blog]# ip addr show tailscale0